Charles Peto Bennett

 Charles Peto Bennett (1856–1940) was an English timber merchant and company director of Lombard Street, London.
-He was a business partner of Alfred Baldwin Raper, and associate of Marentius Thams of Trondheim.
+He was a business partner of Alfred Baldwin Raper and an associate of Marentius Thams of Trondheim.

 Life

-Charles Peto Bennett was son and nephew of merchants in mahogany; his father had warehouses on the River Thames.
+Charles Peto Bennett was the son and nephew of merchants in mahogany; his father had warehouses on the River Thames.
 He set up in business in Lombard Street in 1877.
 A timber import partnership with Lars August Brolin was dissolved in 1890.
 Bennett was also involved in the 1890 bankruptcy of the timber merchant Arthur Henry Lilley, trading as Lilley, Bennett & Co. from 27 Lombard Street, in debt to Brolin, Bennett & Co.

 Boxboard

 In 1887 Bennett became a director of Myers Patent Box, a company set up to automate production of wooden boxes and barrels, which took over the going concern at the Invicta Works, Bow Common of the cork merchants L. Lumley & Co.
 A 1916 advertisement for C. Peto Bennett of London and Liverpool offered "Box Shooks for Shell Cases, Ammunition, Ration, Bacon, Biscuit, Rum, Jam, Petroleum, Clothing, Tea, and all other Boxes."
 By 1919 they had a reputation as clearly the largest British importer of box shooks (i.e. slats), for the manufacture of wooden boxes.